strimzi/strimzi-kafka-operator/HACKING.md

   `strimzi.github.io/documentation/index.md`.
   * Update the Helm Chart repository file by copying `strimzi-kafka-operator/helm-charts/index.yaml` to `strimzi.github.io/charts/index.yaml`.
+  * Update the Quickstarts for OKD and Minikube to use the latest stuff.
 10. The maven artifacts (`api` module) will be automatically staged from TravisCI during the tag build.
 It has to be releases from [Sonatype](https://oss.sonatype.org/#stagingRepositories) to get to the main Maven repositories.